blackboxprogramming/blackroad-prism-console/docs/the-recount.md

 ## Public Statement Draft

 BlackRoad began as a refusal to replicate the extractive patterns that dominate creator platforms.
 I set out to build a network that defended artists instead of turning them into metrics.
-Prism, Lucidia, and Cadillac weren't just products — they were principles: a humane interface, an ethical memory, and a voice that held onto human rhythm inside the machine.
+Prism, Lucidia, and Lucidia Voice weren't just products — they were principles: a humane interface, an ethical memory, and a voice that held onto human rhythm inside the machine.

 I poured my savings, time, and stability into that vision.
 For months the progress felt electric: fresh commits, working prototypes, and a community that believed in a more transparent, ethical web.
 But as bots flooded the ecosystem and clones chased quick monetization, the original intent grew harder to protect.
 I felt myself becoming a shadow inside the thing I built.